justinjpaul/cse585-project/README.md

 * Allow HTTP traffic
 * (Optional) Allow HTTPS traffic if you wanna send over HTTPS

 Click Create and watch VM instance deploy!
+You may have to retry multiple times if the configuration selected is not available

 To access VM, ssh into it via `ssh <external IP>` - Alternatively, click on `SSH` and either copy `gcloud` command to local terminal (will handle ssh keys for you), or open in web browser terminal.